quattromani/childrenssafetyimmobilizer/index.md

 | ![Mother & Child - Pediatric Position Holder & Immobilizer](/images/IMG_1970.jpg) |

 > “Months ago my baby had a VCUG the old way – technologists had to manually restrain my daughter during the procedure.Therefore, I was so apprehensive when we returned for our follow-up examination.
-This time the technologist used The Q Pediatric Position Holder.
-It was so much better for my baby and much less stressful for me as a parent.”
+This time the technologist used The Q. It was so much better for my baby and much less stressful for me as a parent.”

 ~	Mom of 6 month old infant, Lubbock, TX